qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

 A new attribute entry or the end of the JSDoc comment terminate an attribute specification.
 Attributes may stretch across multiple lines.
-Lines following an attribute key are logically appended to the first line (i.e. the effect is as if you had written one longe line).
+Lines following an attribute key are logically appended to the first line (i.e. the effect is as if you had written one long line).

 You can **comment out** an attribute by just prefixing it with another ``@``, like

 ::

   @@ignore(foo)

 Then this attribute will simply be ignored.

-The following sections befor the reference list of supported attributes give some general information that apply to some of them.
+The following sections before the reference list of supported attributes give some general information that apply to some of them.